Ojansen/CyberLife-triangle/README.md

-# Cyberlife-Triangle
+# CyberLife triangle
-cyberlife triangle from the game: Detroit become human
+CyberLife triangle as seen in the game: Detroit: Become Human.